Graduate Admissions Guide and University Catalog

 • Provide a public record of these program requirements to the State of Arizona, the State Approving Agency, and other accrediting organizations.

-Program Descriptions are currently managed within the Admin tools in GradApp, and are refreshed once daily, which means updates made in GradApp will appear on the public-facing website the next day.
+Graduate Admissions Guides are currently managed within the Admin tools in GradApp, and are refreshed once daily, which means updates made in GradApp will appear on the public-facing website the next day.

 Important: Department ownership of Academic Plans is maintained in UAccess and governed by Curricular Affairs.
 The Graduate College is not able to change ownership of plans.